-The Ring Doorbell 1 and 2 contains a battery (incase you can’t hardwire it), but this makes the unit bulkier – up to 36% wider than the Pro, infact.
+The pictured Ring Doorbell 2 contains a battery (incase you can’t hardwire it), but this makes the unit bulkier – up to 36% wider than the Pro, infact.
 The exact dimensions of a few of the models are below:

 The width of a doorbell is key, and you might find that the extra ⅔” (1.68cm) width that the Ring 2 requires – compared to the Pro – is just too much.
-If you go into an electrics store and feel each of the Ring doorbells, you will quickly notice that the Doorbell 2 (and also the 1) feels – and appears – much bulkier than the Pro.
+If you go into an electrics store and feel each of the Ring doorbells, you will quickly notice that the battery doorbells (the 1, 2, 3 and 4) feel – and appears – much bulkier than the Pro 1/2:

-If your door frame is too narrow, you might want to ditch a battery-based doorbell and go for the Pro 1/Pro 2 or Wired models – assuming that you’re able to hardwire it, of course.
+So if your door frame is too narrow, you might want to ditch a battery-based doorbell and go for the Pro 1/Pro 2 or Wired models – assuming that you’re able to hardwire it, of course.

 If you’re unable to find enough space (even with a Pro, or a corner kit) to install your Ring Doorbell, then the other option is to install your smart doorbell on the wall next to your door instead.